Le Domaine des Naïades

 Plage des Graniers

 Only 500m from the centre of the village St Tropez this cove has a very different feel to town life.
-The cove has kept is wild and natural feeling with crystal clear water.
-Make sure you pay attention the beach may have lovely soft sand but under the water is full of little pebbles.
+The cove has kept its wild and natural feeling with crystal clear water.
+Make sure you pay attention, the beach may have lovely soft sand but the sand under the water is full of little pebbles.

 Plage de la Bouillabaisse

-A beautiful big public beach perfectly situated looking out into the Gulf of St Tropez and up to the Massif des Maures.
+A beautiful big public beach which is perfectly situated looking out into the Gulf of St. Tropez and up to the Massif des Maures.
 There are lifeguards, disabled access and limited free parking.

 Plage de Pampelonne

 A mythical beach and one of the most famous in Europe.
 The Plage de Pampelonne is the most well known beach on the St Tropez peninsula.
 Located in the municipality of Ramatuelle, this long sandy beach stretches for nearly 4.5 km, classified ‘remarkable natural area’.
 This beach is divided into five sectors (from north to south): Moulins, Tamaris, Patch, Barraques and Bonne Terrasse.
 For each sector there is a separate parking just next to the beach that is pay and display during summer.
-There are lifeguards at the beach aswell as disabled access, just be aware of the several nudist zones along the beach.
-Dogs on leads allowed all year round.
+There are lifeguards at the beach as well as disabled access.
+Just be aware of the several nudist zones along the beach.
+Dogs on leads are allowed all year round.

 Plage de Bonne-Terrasse

 This beach is a narrow stretch of sand that covers around 150m in the middle of lovely surroundings.
 There are lots of cute little houses that open right onto the beach and to the right of the beach you will find lots of little coves.
 Dogs on leads are allowed.
 This spot is well known by fishermen but also above the beach there is the ex-villa of famous Eddy Barclay.
-There is somewhere to get some food, however, parking can be difficult.
+You can also eat there, however, parking can be difficult.

-Opposite Cap Camarat don’t miss ‘l’île aux oiseaux/bird island’.
-Cormorants and several types of gull that all twirl in complete freedom above the ocean.
+Opposite Cap Camarat don’t miss ‘L’île aux oiseaux/bird island’.
+Cormorants and several types of gulls that all twirl in complete freedom above the ocean.
 Remember your binoculars!